ritza-co/handbook/docs/how-we-work/editors-types-of-editing.md

 At Ritza, we focus on the following three types of editing: proofreading, modern technical editing, and writer-development editing.

+This document is primarily concerned with editing original texts produced by Ritza writers.
+To help you decide on the level of editing a text requires, see our explanation of [editing depth](editors-understanding-editing-depth.md).

 ## Proofreading

 The Ritza production process doesn't include a distinct proofreading phase.
 Instead, we ask our editors to pass the texts they have edited through a digital grammar- and spelling-correction tool like [Grammarly](https://www.grammarly.com/).